Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 A post shared by Electric⚡️Picks Jewelry (@electricpicks)

-Jane DO | Ground Floor
+Jane DO | Suite C106

 jane do studio hoboken girl

-Founded by fitness trainers Jacey Lambros and Danielle DeAngelo, Jane DO offers total-body workouts that focus on women’s empowerment.
+Founded by fitness trainers Jacey Lambros and Danielle DeAngelo, Jane DO provides total-body workouts that focus on women’s empowerment.
 As former professional dancers and Radio City Rockettes, they incorporate their artistic experience and athletic ability into each class.
-Their team’s goal is to improve a woman’s strength and confidence through a workout that makes her feel her best.
+Classes are mixed-level, 55 minutes, and incorporate each part of the body.
+The schedule incorporates classes every day of the week in the morning, afternoon, and evening.

 Local Barre | Suite C300